-Since we’ve become parents and especially over the last couple of years as our daughter has grown old enough to understand that this is, in one way or another, a very special time of the year, we have tried to pinpoint what really makes our holiday season meaningful.
+Since becoming a parent and especially over the last couple of years as my daughter has grown old enough to understand that this is, in one way or another, a very special time of the year, I’ve tried to pinpoint what really makes our holiday season meaningful.

 Two years ago I tried my hand at introducing just about every cultural holiday celebration that exists around the world in an effort to encourage religious literacy and get past the “it’s only about Christmas” belief we get from friends and strangers alike in December.
 It was fun and educational and got us out into the community to meet folks celebrating traditions outside the realm of Jesus Christ, but it was a ton of work (hence the reason most people just choose one or two celebrations on which to focus.)
 After that exploration we did, however, have a better idea of what would stick (read: hold meaning for years to come.)

 Last year we still acknowledged Hanukkah, read about Las Posadas, continued to learn about Noche Buena (via the Filipino Children’s Choir of which my daughter is an active member), and celebrated Christmas as far as evening church service and family gatherings went.
 The majority of our excitement still focused on Winter Solstice, which will be upon us this coming weekend (and greatly welcomed because it’s become a bit eerie walking both TO and FROM school in slight darkness these days.)